-Pending before the Court is the motion by the Defendant, QS Finance Ltd., formerly known as Quilvest Finance Ltd., ("QS Finance") to dismiss the complaint of Irving Picard, the trustee ("Trustee") for the liquidation of Bernard L. Madoff Investment Securities LLC ("BLMIS") seeking to recover subsequent transfers allegedly consisting of BLMIS customer property.
-The Defendant seeks dismissal for lack of personal jurisdiction, for failure to state a claim due to the safe harbor provision of the Bankruptcy Code, for failure to allege that it received BLMIS customer property, and failure to plead a claim for relief under Rule 8 of the Federal Rules of Civil Procedure.
-For the reasons set forth herein, the motion to dismiss should denied in its entirety.
+Pending before the Court is Bank Hapoalim B.M ("Hapoalim BM") and Bank Hapoalim (Stwitzerland) Ltd. (Hapoalim Switzerland," and together "Defendants") motion to dismiss the complaint of Irving Picard, the trustee ("Trustee") for the liquidation of Bernard L. Madoff Investment Securities LLC ("BLMIS") seeking to recover subsequent transfers allegedly consisting of BLMIS customer property.
+Defendants seek dismissal for lack of personal jurisdiction, for failure to plead a cause of action due to improper adoption by reference; for failure to state a claim due to the safe harbor provision of the Bankruptcy Code, and for failure to plead that the transfers from BLMIS were customer property.
+For the reasons set forth herein, the motion to dismiss is denied.